laravel/docs/scout.md

     $orders->searchable();

+> **Note**
-> {tip} The `searchable` method can be considered an "upsert" operation.
+> The `searchable` method can be considered an "upsert" operation.
 In other words, if the model record is already in your index, it will be updated.
 If it does not exist in the search index, it will be added to the index.

 <a name="updating-records"></a>
 ### Updating Records